swilgosz/hanamimastery/data/episodes/9-guide-to-models-in-hanami-and-rom.md

 ## The correct approach - ROM.rb in action.

 Hanami has built-in integration with [ROM](https://rom-rb.org).
 This is the default ORM of choice, and even if it can be replaced by anything, I don't see a reason to do so.
 It's powerful, fast, and easy to use.
+I talked about [ROM with comparison to Activerecord](/articles/sequel-over-activerecord) in dedicated article, feel free to chech it out!

 ### Create migrations